OfficialSwing/personal-website/src/content/projects/github-analyzer/index.md

     - Chart.js
 ---

-A simple and stylish web-app that analyzes your Github profile and repos.
+A stylish front-end web-app that analyzes Github profiles and their repos.

-Informative charts are generated from data fetched using the GitHub API making it easy to see stats such as your most starred repos.
-You can also easily sort your repos based on different criteria.
+Informative charts are generated from data fetched using the GitHub API making it easy to see stats such as the most starred repos.
+It's also easy to sort repos based on different criteria such as most forked repos.